 - thematic reports - focusing on a particular area;

-- country reports - describing how national laws are implementing the two EU directives, covering legislation, preliminary rulings, enforcement mechanisms and positive action.
+- country reports - describing how national laws are implementing the EU directives, covering legislation, preliminary rulings, enforcement mechanisms and positive action.

 Equinet is the European network of specialized equality bodies established across Europe with statutory mandates to promote equality and combat discrimination.
 The network aims to promote equality in Europe through supporting and enabling the work of strong, independent and effective national equality bodies.
 Equinet also seeks to act as a point of support for its members in the implementation of their core functions as defined in the existing anti-discrimination EU Directives 2000/43/EC, 2004/113/EC, 2006/54/EC and 2010/41/EU.

 Equinet aims to enhance the strategic capacity of its members and to develop the skills and competences of their expert staff.
 The network supports the European equality agenda by conveying an expert contribution drawn from the experience of national equality bodies, and seeks to enhance their recognition and strategic positioning in relation to all stakeholders at European level.
 Finally Equinet serves as a knowledge and communication hub on equal treatment.

 To achieve its aims, Equinet:

 - Organises regular events such as training sessions and seminars for staff members of equality bodies, as well as conferences on key topics relevant to the European agenda on equality and non-discrimination

 - Supports research and exchange of information, data and expertise from and among equality bodies through:

 - Working Groups structured around thematic areas of relevance to equality bodies, such as Communication Strategies and Practices, Equality Law, Gender Equality and Policy Formation

 - Publications such as reports, policy perspectives and good practice guides providing evidence-based contributions to relevant themes relating to the work of national equality bodies and developments in the field of equality and non-discrimination in Europe